jnaidu/Identity/Unsuspend_a_Package_from_a_User.md

 # Unsuspend a Package from a User
 ## Description
-This section depicts how to suspend a package from a user.
+This section depicts how to Unsuspend the user’s access to the service package
 ##Who can perform this function?
 * Security Administrator